 4) How much are you willing to spend?

 Similar to automobiles but even more so there are choices of construction, luxury, propulsion and seaworthiness that will determine the make of your vessel and its price range.

 As far as motoryachts are concerned, a high pedigree American build, such as Hatteras, may cost almost twice the amount of a standard build such as a Cruisers’ yacht or a Cranchi.
 What you receive when you purchase a Hatteras would be a vessel that is at the top of her game in all aspects of quality and seaworthiness, which is why we chose one for an ocean crossing.

 Another aspect would be whether you buy new or pre-owned.
-Yes the new boat will lose value but it will also come with a warranty plan.
+Yes the new boat will lose value in depreciation but it will also come with a warranty plan that may need to be looked at.
 This has value if you consider that it can be estimated you will pay 10% of the boat’s value per year on its upkeep.
 Another expense is dockage.
 You need to find a convenient place to dock your boat so that you have easy access to it.
 Take these things into consideration before you spend your entire savings on your boat.
 It is wise to hold back for hidden expenses that will jump out at you along the way.

 5) Do you know how to handle a boat?

 In closing it is good to remember that yachting is a luxury.
 Luxury cars are a massive business but you cannot sleep in your Lamborghini.
-Nor wake up in it the next morning to the view of a beautiful bay with palm trees and then just dive in from your swim platform, followed by breakfast on the aft deck.
-John, the owner of the MC5 in the featured image of this article is making use of his boat in this way.
-There is nothing to compare to yachting if you have the resources to do so.
+Nor wake up in it the next morning to the view of a beautiful bay with palm trees and then just dive in from your swim platform.
+Looking at the featured image of this article you can see that John, the owner is making use of his boat in this way.
+There is little to compare to yachting if you have the resources to do so.
 In today’s world of unhealthy hobbies it is a great way to get you and those you love to spend time with, back out into the world of adventure.